 Now we’ve moved into the interesting part.
 We’re going to make the back separately from the rest of the chair, and then talk some about integration.
 Integration is important to get right or you’re going to create a weak joint that may potentially fail.

 Shown here, the chair back has to maintain the seat’s 20″ width plus 2 sticks.
 It’s going to sit directly on top of the legs you cut earlier at 10°.
-If you forgot to do so, this will be a time we can fix that.
+If you forgot to do so earlier, we can fix that at this time.
 The top corners are cut at 45° to make a nice smooth edge.
 I highly recommend using the exact same stick or style of stick for the top and 2 sides of the back.
 Different sticks and manufacturers have slightly different aspect ratios which will make things look slightly off.
 So, try to use the same stick!
 You don’t need the double screws at the corners and can use Liquid Nails or another glue.

 You need at least 3″ from the bottom of the back to that first cross member, shown as 4 17/64″ here.
 This is for your butt to stick out.
 You need it.
-Also, I choose to make the 4 vertical supports attach right up to the front of the back.
-You can see the screws aren’t centered.
+Also, I choose to make the 4 vertical supports attach right up to the front of the back; you can see the screws aren’t centered.
 This provides more surface area for the chair to actually support your back.
-The alternative is recessing them into the middle of the cross beams.
-Up to you.
+The alternative is recessing them into the middle of the cross beams but it’s up to you.
 Shown below is the rear view of the back.

 The 4 vertical beams need a double screw in at least one side.
 This will keep them from spinning in place.
 I did it on the bottom where people will see fewer screw heads.
 I used #4, 1.25″ for this.